SLIM Tools

 Documentation Generation

-The SLIM CLI includes a website generator that can automatically create Docusaurus documentation from your repository content:
+The SLIM CLI includes a website generator that can automatically create Docusaurus documentation from your repository content.

 Demo